Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Relationship Manager

-Kristy joined the Australian Network on Disability as a Relationship Manager in September 2022.
+Kristy joined the Australian Network on Disability (AND) as a Relationship Manager in September 2022.

 She has worked in the Disability sector for over 13 years.
 Before joining AND, she worked at the ACT Human Rights Commission, where she held several roles, including Senior Advocate with the Office of the Public Advocate, Domestic and Family Violence case management, and Disability Liaison Officer with Victim Support ACT.